Dr. Thomas Seyfried: Pioneering Genetics & Biochemistry for Cancer Management

 51:13 Ketogenic diet restricts tumor growth

 - Three days of fastingFasting simply means abstaining from food, and sometimes drinks, for a set period.
 It’s a practice observed across cultures and throughout history, for various reasons.
 What is fasting?
 Think of fasting as giving your body a break from eating.
-Instead… Read More followed by ketogenic diet restricts tumor growth in mice with brain tumors
+Instead of using the food you just ate for energy, your… Read More followed by ketogenic diet restricts tumor growth in mice with brain tumors

 - Ketogenic diet with additional treatment eliminates living tumor cells in mice